-Your relationship can recover from a marital affair & infidelity
+Your relationship can recover from an affair and survive infidelity

 I’ve helped many couples to recover from marital affairs.
-I know you are facing one of the most difficult challenges of your life.
-Accepting the cracks and brokenness of your relationship and facing the disappointment of betrayal is a painful process.
 There is no ‘one size fits all’ explanation for affairs and every situation is unique.
 You should not assume that the marital affair happened because of you, or even because of distress in your relationship.
 Sometimes that can be the reason, but often it is more complex.

 Did the betrayal blindside you?
 Has the shock caused you to become paralysed and unable to process the despair?
 Do you feel like someone close has died?